Anwonu/RA-achievement-list/README.md

 - You can't cancel the badge downloading in the middle (unless you force-kill it, of course), so it may take a while to download large sets (it downloads 2 images per achievement).
 - If an achievement receives a new badge, the program won't check for that.
 To force redownloading badge images, delete its folder inside the "badges" folder.
 - This was designed with hardcore in mind; it will probably fail to work with softcore in most places.
 I might change that later.
+- Maximizing a resizable window will make its settings act a bit wrong; it'll show the correct size, but won't be able to change them until you restore the window.